Systems & Computational

 As a clinician specialising within Neurointensive care my research interests are focused on describing the pathophysiology of head injury and optimising patient outcome.
 Using the combined facilities of the Wolfson Brain Imaging and Neurosciences ...

 We study people with immunological illnesses of the brain, especially multiple sclerosis.
-We combine clinical and basic laboratory work.
-Our most important work to date has been on alemtuzumab (Campath-1H), a humanised monoclonal antibody made or...
+Our most important work to date has been on alemtuzumab (Campath-1H), a humanised monoclonal antibody made originally in Cambridge.
+We started using it to t...

 • Tony Coll Dr Tony Coll